-- Museum sends a reminder two weeks prior to visit, including number of Museum teaching groups and teaching group names. - Museum teaching groups are usually equal to the number of classrooms attending (maximum seven per day).
-However, classrooms may have to dissolve into other groups to ensure everyone can attend on specified day. - Teachers choose between two arrival times: 9 am or 10 am.
-Departure times are dependent upon visiting school's schedule, number of sessions, and availability. - Four 20 to 30-minute sessions included with a full day program (9am-1pm).
-Arriving later and/or departing earlier will reduce the number of sessions available. - ◆ All schools experience two sessions: Agriculture and Natural Resources Careers lesson and Free Time. - During the Free Time session, visiting students explore the agriculturally themed playground.
-No Museum staff is assigned to your class during this Free Time as visiting teachers are responsible for their students.
-More than one class may be at the playground during a single session. - Teachers choose two sessions (page 4).
-If arriving at 10am, one session is chosen.
+- Museum sends a reminder two weeks prior to visit, including number of Museum teaching groups and teaching group names. - Museum teaching groups are usually equal to the number of classrooms attending.
+If necessary, classrooms may need to dissolve into other groups to ensure everyone can attend on a specified day. - Teachers choose between two arrival times: 9 am or 10 am.
+Departure times are dependent upon visiting school's schedule, number of sessions, and availability. - Four 20 to 30-minute sessions are included with a full day program (9am-1pm).
+Arriving later and/or departing earlier will reduce the number of sessions available. - 20-minute sessions for PreK and 30-minute sessions for 1st grade. - All schools experience Free Time session. - Museum staff is available in case of emergencies, but not to provide programming.
+Visiting teachers are responsible for their students.
+Students can enjoy an agriculturally themed playground and teachers can lead their students through other stations like our pollinator garden and visiting our livestock.
+More than one class may be at Free Time during a single session. - Teachers choose three sessions (page 4).
+If arriving at 10am, two sessions are chosen.
 Complete the Lead Teacher Registration Form to choose lessons.
-If this form is not completed before two weeks of your scheduled field trip date, then lessons will be automatically assigned. - The Drug Store in the Historic Village is available to take the place of one session.
+If this form is not completed before two weeks of your scheduled field trip date, then lessons will be automatically assigned. - The Drug Store in the Historic Village is available during Free Time if arranged ahead of time.
 Candy, ice cream, and souvenirs can be purchased.
 Adults must accompany children into the store to assist with purchases.
 Schools may purchase ice cream for their students by pre-paying.
-Contact Tonia Carpenter, tcarpenter@abac.edu, if interested.
-If the school is able to stay later, the Drug Store can be added to the program as a fifth session instead of replacing a lesson. - A 10-minute break between sessions provides time for walking and disinfecting teaching materials. - Schools bring sack lunches for a 30-minute lunch break under the Opry Shelter pavilion. - All lessons address Georgia state educational standards (page 4). - Visit our website for resources to help incorporate the field trip into your classroom!
-Book lists and vocabulary lists are available to download. - Field experiences are \$7 per student and include up to four sessions.
+Contact Tonia Carpenter, tcarpenter@abac.edu, if interested in an ice cream purchase. - A 10-minute break between sessions provides time for walking and disinfecting teaching materials. - Schools bring sack lunches for a 30-minute lunch break under the Opry Shelter pavilion. - All lessons address Georgia state educational standards (page 4). - Visit our website for resources to help incorporate the field trip into your classroom!
+Book lists and vocabulary lists are available to download. - Field experiences are \$7 per student and include up to three sessions.
 Teachers, other school staff, and bus drivers do not pay Museum admission.
-All other adults must pay general Museum admission upon arrival (\$7.00 + tax).
+All other adults must pay general Museum admission upon arrival (\$9.00 + tax).
 Fee only applies to schools outside the target grades and region (districts listed on page 2).